live-clones/gmsh/src/imgui/README.txt

 The arrow editor is three value inputs where the window it reproduces has three sliders, as every bounded option of the option window is a value input here.

+The two menus the modules tree carries -- the one on a post-processing view and the one on a solver -- are described the same way (Menu::viewActions, Menu::solverActions), and their work is viewAction()/solverAction() in GuiActions.cpp.
+The view menu was twenty-six entries written out in src/fltk/viewButton.cpp and three in the Dear ImGui tree; that is the kind of gap a description settles at once, and the Dear ImGui tree now has all twenty-six, with the same submenus, dividers and accelerators.
+The registered solvers were not listed in it at all, and are now.
+FLTK drops both through popupButtonFltk, which is the arrow beside the entry; Dear ImGui on a right click.
+Only "Export..." stays behind the facade (Gui::exportView): which format a view is written in is read off the file chooser, and the choosers are the one thing each interface still owns.

 FLTK reads "&" in a label as the mark of a keyboard shortcut in menus, buttons and inputs -- and only there.
 A label that is text has to double it for those, and must not for a box, a group, a tab or a line of a tree, which draw what they